[ Printer Friendly Version ] [ Report Abuse ]

-“Shall we go then?”
-Severus asked with a motion for me to go before him.
-I must have tripped on a loose stone or something because before I knew what happened, my potions ingredients scattered across the floor and my breath caught with a jolt as Severus grabbed me before I crashed face-first onto the floor as well.
-After that first second of shock had passed, I realized Severus had his hands on my waist as my arms were wrapped around him in a sort of unplanned embrace.
+“Shall we, then?”
+Severus asked, with a motion for me to go before him.
+I must’ve tripped on a loose stone or something because before I could even process falling, my potions ingredients scattered across the floor and my breath caught with a jolt as Severus grabbed me around the middle, preventing me from crashing face-first onto the floor as well.
+After that first second of shock had passed, I realized Severus had his hands on my waist, while one of my arms was wrapped around his neck in a sort of unplanned embrace.
 I could feel his heart pounding through my palm that rested on his chest.
 His hair was brushing the top of my forehead, and I looked up to see his startled expression.
 Just as our gazes met, the bell sounded to signal the end of the period.
-Severus quickly dropped his hands from me, and I reluctantly did the same.
+Severus immediately dropped his hands from me, and I did the same reluctantly.

-“Sorry!”
-I breathed.
+“God, I’m sorry!”
+I exclaimed.
 I knelt to collect my scattered ingredients and rub at one of my big toes, which was throbbing with pain where I’d stubbed it.

 “Are you alright?”
 Severus asked as he crouched down beside me to help.

-“I just seem to be incapable of going more than a few months without crashing into you.
+“I seem to be incapable of going more than a few months without crashing into you.
 It’s not intentional, I swear,” I said.
 At that moment we both reached for the same fang, and our hands touched.
 I pulled mine away quickly with a nervous laugh.
-From out in the corridor, the sounds of incoming students grabbed Severus’ attention, and he rose, brushing off once more.
+From out in the corridor, the sounds of incoming students grabbed Severus’s attention, and he rose, brushing off once more.

-“Forgive me, I need to prepare class…” he apologized.
+“Forgive me, I need to prepare class,” he said apologetically.

 “Oh, go ahead!
 I’ll be there in a second.”

-Severus walked out into the classroom just as the first swarm of students poured through the door, bringing with them waves of chatter which were instantaneously silenced when they saw the professor was already there.
+Severus walked out into the classroom just as the first swarm of students poured through the door on a wave of chatter, which was instantaneously silenced when they saw the professor was already there.
 I quickly scooped up the last of my spill while the students mutely took their seats and took out their books, parchment, and quills.

-While the second years sat around their desks preparing their cauldrons and ingredients, Severus made his way back over to me while keeping an eye on the Potter-Weasley-Granger trio, who were huddled together and whispering.
+While the second-years mingled around their tables preparing their cauldrons and ingredients, Severus made his way back over to me while keeping an eye on the Potter-Weasley-Granger trio, who were huddled together and whispering.

 “Was everything still usable?”
 Severus asked quietly.

-“Please, don’t trouble yourself.
-It’s my entirely my fault.
-I’ve been meaning to have Mr. Filch cement that stone down for ages.
+“Please, do not trouble yourself.
+It is entirely my own fault.
+I have been meaning to have Mr. Filch cement that stone down for ages.
 It’s such dense rock that the Sticking Charm wears off continuously.
-I’ll make sure to ask him tonight.”
-He looked up quickly at the sound of sniggering from the Slytherin tables.
+I will be sure to ask him tonight.”
+He glanced away from me at the sound of snickering from the Slytherin tables.
 The Malfoy-Crabbe-Goyle trio looked innocently back, and Severus returned his attention to me.
-I noticed that after he had turned his back to them once more, Draco Malfoy flicked a puffer-fish eye at Ron Weasley, which was obviously the source of the Slytherins’ mirth.
+I noticed that after he’d turned his back to them once more, Draco Malfoy flicked a puffer-fish eye at Ron Weasley, which was obviously the source of the Slytherins’ mirth.

-I was about to alert Severus to the blatant wastefulness of his prized student when he surprised me by asking, “Are you chaperoning the Solstice Ball next week?”
-I wasn’t able to ascertain from his tone whether he was trying to make small talk or actually interested.
+I was about to direct Severus to the blatant immaturity of his prized student when he distracted me by asking the surprising question, “Are you chaperoning the Solstice Ball next week?”
+I wasn’t able to ascertain from his tone whether he was simply trying to make small talk or was actually interested.